NREL/dgen/packer/README.md

 (dg3n) dgen@0b702cabc2ce:/opt/dgen_os/python$ python dgen_model.py
 ```

-At first login, dgen will build the Docker images and download the default dataset.
-This may take 10-15 minutes depending on your network connection.
+ The first time running `~ubuntu/dgen_start.sh`, dgen will build the Docker images and download the default dataset.  `This may take 10-15 minutes depending on your network connection.`

 You can completely remove all the data for a fresh start with the below script and commands.